CP1404/Practicals/prac_10/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 - Type the URL of your practicals repo.
+  (Your reflection should contain two URLs for code reviews; you do not also need to submit one for the previous prac.)
 - Type the URL of your Flask project with modifications
 - Type the URL of your Flask + Wiki project
 - `REFLECTION.md`, which should contain links to two good code reviews